ustunb/risk-slim/README.md

 risk-slim
 ========

-``risk-slim`` is a Python package to train data-driven *risk scores*.
+``risk-slim`` is a Python package to create *risk scores*.
 These are simple classification models that let users quickly assess risk by adding, subtracting and multiplying a few small numbers.

 **NOTE: THIS PACKAGE IS CURRENTLY WORKING BUT UNDER ACTIVE DEVELOPMENT.
 There may be bugs, and the internal code may change substantially with each commit.**